This is a potential security issue, you are being redirected to https://csrc.nist.gov.

-The Round 3 candidates were announced July 22, 2020.
-NISTIR 8309, Status Report on the Second Round of the NIST Post-Quantum Cryptography Standardization Process is now available.
-NIST has developed Guidelines for Submitting Tweaks for Third Round Finalists and Candidates.
+The Candidates to be Standardized and Round 4 Submissions were announced July 5, 2022.
+NISTIR 8413, Status Report on the Third Round of the NIST Post-Quantum Cryptography Standardization Process is now available.

 NIST has initiated a process to solicit, evaluate, and standardize one or more quantum-resistant public-key cryptographic algorithms.
 Currently, public-key cryptographic algorithms are specified in FIPS 186-4, Digital Signature Standard, as well as special publications SP 800-56A Revision 2, Recommendation for Pair-Wise Key Establishment Schemes Using Discrete Logarithm Cryptography and SP 800-56B Revision 1, Recommendation for Pair-Wise Key-Establishment Schemes Using Integer Factorization Cryptography.
 However, these algorithms are vulnerable to attacks from large-scale quantum computers (see NISTIR 8105, Report on Post Quantum Cryptography).